lbormann/darts-gif/README.md

 ### Headless-OS: Windows - Linux - MacOS

 - Download the executable in the release section.
-On app-start, make sure you set -WEB to "1" (display images with local webserver)
+On app-start, make sure you set -WEB to "1" (display images by webserver)

 ## Setup Images